Colorful Minors: Introduction

 We emphasize that the applicability of \cref{thm_rwtMeta_Intro,thm_rcMeta_Intro}, based on the structural theorems \cref{thm_intro_ExcludeRainbowClique,thm_restrictiveTreewidthIntro} respectively, exceeds the scope of Courcelle's Theorem and the results of \cite{SauST25Parameterizing}.
-There are $q$-colorful graphs $(G, \chi)$ for which $\srtw(G, \chi)$ (resp. $\srh(G, \chi)$) is small, while the treewidth (resp.
-Hadwiger number) of $G$ is unbounded.
+The generality of our extension is displayed by the fact that, for every $q≥1$, there are classes of $q$-colorful graphs $(G, \chi)$ for which the maximum monodimensionality/Hadwiger number of a color in $(G, \chi)$ is bounded while the treewidth/Hadwiger number of $G$ is unbounded.

+This is a strong indication that, for problems on colorful graphs, the appropriate structural parameterizations toward deriving (meta-)algorithmic results should take into account the way the colors are distributed in the inputs.

 We derive \cref{thm_rwtMeta_Intro,thm_rcMeta_Intro} in \cref{sec_Applications} as special cases of a more general result applicable to optimization problems (\cref{thm_reduceToStars}).
 In fact, in \cref{sec_Applications}, we see these theorems as corollaries of broader statements (\cref{the_MSOL} and \cref{the_MSOL_tw}) formulated in terms of optimization problems where we additionally display the parameter dependencies hidden in the $\Ocal_{q+|\phi|+k}(|G|^{\Ocal(1)})$-notation.

-In \cref{sec_AppendixA}, we present several problems on colorful graphs to which our framework applies -- and for which no comparable algorithmic results were previously known.